htcondor/htcondor/docs/admin-manual/configuration-macros.rst

  ``MAX_JOBS_SUBMITTED`` :index:`MAX_JOBS_SUBMITTED`
-    This integer value limits the number of jobs permitted in a *condor_schedd* daemon’s queue.
+    This integer value limits the number of jobs permitted in a *condor_schedd* daemon's queue.
 Submission of a new cluster of jobs fails, if the total number of jobs would exceed this limit.
 The default value for this variable is the largest positive integer value.

 ``MAX_JOBS_PER_OWNER`` :index:`MAX_JOBS_PER_OWNER`
-    This integer value limits the number of jobs any given owner (user) is permitted to have within a *condor_schedd* daemon’s queue.
+    This integer value limits the number of jobs any given owner (user) is permitted to have within a *condor_schedd* daemon's queue.
 A job submission fails if it would cause this limit on the number of jobs to be exceeded.
 The default value is 100000.